dtinth/dt.in.th/Bgx.md

 # bgx: BackGround eXecute

 In [GitHub Actions](GitHubActions), steps inside a job run sequentially.
-Normally, you would achieve parallelism by running multiple jobs at once, but they run on different runners and you are billed twice the minutes.
-But sometimes, different commands do not depend on each other and can really be run in parallel within the same job.
-This has led me to build **bgx** while optimizing a GitHub Actions workflow.
+Normally, you would achieve parallelism by running multiple jobs at once, but they run on different runners and you get charged more minutes.
+But some commands within a job are independent and could run in parallel.
+This has led me to build [**bgx**](https://github.com/dtinth/bgx) while optimizing a GitHub Actions workflow.

 :::figure[bgx logo]
 ![bgx](https://im.dt.in.th/ipfs/bafybeigwclhzdbne6okiyzs5p7kgef4pan7ysllhlksye6ij57ss6gbroa/image.webp)
 :::

-**bgx** is a CI-agnostic tool that lets you fork a command into the background, keep doing other work, then join on it later to stream its output and get its exit code — all backed by a single shared SQLite database, so there are no per-task log files to juggle.
+**bgx** is a CI-agnostic tool that lets you fork a command into the background, keep doing other work, then join on it later to stream its output and get its exit code.

 :::info
-In June 2026, [GitHub Actions steps can now run in parallel](https://github.blog/changelog/2026-06-25-actions-steps-can-now-be-run-in-parallel/), which is native support for the same use case bgx was built for. bgx still works fine outside GitHub Actions, or on runners without that feature and comes with a few extra features.
+In June 2026, [GitHub Actions steps can now run in parallel](https://github.blog/changelog/2026-06-25-actions-steps-can-now-be-run-in-parallel/), which is native support for the same use case bgx was built for. bgx still works fine outside GitHub Actions and comes with a few extra features.
 :::

 It provides 2 main commands: